jiv222/st/README.md

 [libxft-bgra](https://aur.archlinux.org/packages/libxft-bgra/) is available in the AUR.

-Once replacing the standard libXft, you can build and install St by cloning this repository (insuring you are on the current_config branch).
+After replacing the standard libXft, you can build and install St by cloning this repository (insuring you are on the current_config branch).

 Finally, run:
 ```shell